1997 Pacific hurricane season: Hurricane Guillermo

 A tropical wave emerged into the Pacific Ocean on July 27.
 It organized into a depression July 30 and was named Tropical Storm Guillermo the next day.
 It quickly intensified, reaching hurricane status on August 1.
-Guillermo became a major hurricane August 2.
+Guillermo became a major hurricane on August 2.
 It reached Category 4 intensity on August 3.
 Continuing to rapidly intensify, Guillermo attained Category 5 strength August 4.
 The tropical cyclone peak intensity was 919 mbar (hPa) and 160 mph.

 Guillermo then weakened slowly, becoming a tropical storm August 8.
 It crossed 140°W and entered the Central Pacific.
 It weakened to a depression late August 10, but restrengthened back into a storm 24 hours later when it encountered a small area of warmer water.
 It weakened to a depression for the second and final time August 15 and became an extratropical cyclone early the next day.
 The storm's remnants recurved over the far northern Pacific.
 They were tracked to a point 500 nmi west of Vancouver Island.
 The remnants persisted for a few more days and drifted south before being absorbed by a mid-latitude cyclone August 24 off the coast of California.